 Secondhand Time: The Last of the Soviets is a sweeping account of the tortured life and slow death of the Soviet dream.
 Alexievich acknowledges the idealism of the founding generation of the Soviet state and the courage of the generations who struggled to build a better society from the wreckage of Imperial Russia while defending their country — at enormous cost — from invasion by Hitler’s Germany.
 In the end, she concludes, the revolution only succeeded in replacing one tyranny with another.
 Alexievich’s views of the post-Soviet era are not brighter.
 Centuries of despotism left the Russian people unprepared for self-government, she believes, and susceptible to nostalgia for the old dictatorship and the temptations of corrupt, authoritarian rule.

 Today, Svetlana Alexievich continues to live in Minsk, although the government prohibits her from speaking in schools or appearing on television or radio.
-She is at work on a new book.
-Her subject, she says, is not war, revolution or disaster, but everyday life, and her two overriding themes are love and death.
+In 2019 she published Last Witnesses: An Oral History of the Children of World War II.

 Svetlana Alexievich has created a new literary form to tell the story of modern Russia, not through the acts of parliaments and presidents, but with the voices of ordinary men and women, swept along by the currents of history.
 In her “novels of voices” she orchestrates hundreds of interviews into a symphonic panorama of history.